 Yeah, sometimes we don't announce upcoming rides until the last minute.
 Sorry about that.
 But, rest assured, the ride happens every Wednesday.
 On the very rare occasions it doesn't happen (we sometimes switch to riding on Saturday, during the day, and we typically take one week off per year), we make that clear well in advance on the mailing list.

 The most recent route listed on this site was several weeks ago, are you still doing the ride?

 It is hard to keep the site consistently updated.
 We tend to do it in batches.
 But, until we make it clear otherwise, the ride will happen every Wednesday.
 We have no plans to stop.

-UPDATE: We have actually decided the ride will end at our 10th anniversary, in June of 2019.
-But the ride will continue on a weekly basis until then.
+UPDATE: We have actually decided that the ride will end at our 10th anniversary, in June of 2019.
+But it will continue on a weekly basis until then.
 Hope you can join us for our final months of rides!